dding79/Big-data-health-project/README.md

 In this repository, there are four files to run:

-1. SAPII & Code_status.ipynb, which extracts data from the mimic-iii database to create the code_status.csv and saps.csv files.
+1. SAPII & Code_status.ipynb, which extracts data from the mimic-iii database to create the code_status.csv and saps.csv files and can be used for data exploration.

 2. preprocess.py, which pre-processes the data and creates the X.h5 and static.csv files.